haiquangtran/Exam-Notes/AZURE-WEBSERVICES.md

       - Built to fit right in with WCF, which makes them complementary technology.
 - **WCF Data Services**
   - **WCF Messaging patterns**
-    - One-way message exchange
+    - **One-way message exchange**
       - A client application sends a message to a WCF service but the service does not send a reply message to the client.
 You can use this pattern when a client requests the service take an action but does not need to wait for a reply
       - Some scenarios include:
         - Logging in and out
         - Maintenance tasks etc
-  - ***Request/Reply Message Exchange pattern*
+    - **Request/Reply Message Exchange pattern**
       - A client application sends a message to a WCF service and then waits for a reply.
-    - This is commonly used, because the client sends a message to the Service and expects an answer i.e. GetStockPrice() or if something has successfully completed/errored.
+      - This is commonly used, because the client sends a message to the Service and expects an answer i.e. GetStockPrice() or if request has successfully completed etc.
       - The client waits for the answer from the service.
     - **Duplex/Callback Message Exchange Pattern**
       - Both the client and the service can initiate communicate.
 The client calls a method of the service.
 The service can then use a client callback to call a method in the client.
 You can use this pattern when you want the service to send a notification or alert to the client after the client has called the service.
+  - **WCF Instancing modes**
+    - PerCall
+      - Is the default instance.
+      - In per-call service, every client request achieves a new dedicated service instance and its memory consuumption is less as compared to other types of instance activation.
+      - When a WCF service is configured for per-call, a CLR object is created fro the timespan a client call or request in progress.
+      - When to use:
+        - You want a stateless service
+        - Your service holds intensive resources like connection objects and huge memory objects
+        - Scability is a prime requirement, you want to have scaled out architecture
+      - Your WCF functions are called in a single threaded model
+    - Single / Singleton
+      - All client requests are independent to each other get connected to the same well-known single instance, irrespective of their connection to the service endpoints.
+      - Only gets disposed only when the host closes down
+      - Created once for when the host is created
+      - If host isn't created, then returns null
+      - When to use
+        - You want share global data through your WCF service
+        - Scalability is not a concern
+    - Multiple
+    - PerSession
+      - A private or confidential session is maintained between the two entities, i.e. the client and a particular service instance.
+      - The service instance stays in memory all through the session duration.
+      - 1 instance for each client etc.
+      - The activation mode suffers from scalability as the configured service is unable to support any additional outstanding clients other than a few (or up to some hundred) because of the cost involved in each of this dedicated service instance.
+      - When to use:
+        - You want to maintain states between WCF calls
+        - You a scaled up architecture
+        - Light resource references
-  -
+      - PerRequest
   - **Choosing WCF Data Services as the data access technology**
     - Highly notable changes :
       - Open Data Protocol (OData)